JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Read the name, Mr. Blake, that I have written inside.”

 I read the name that he had written.
-It was GODFREY ABLEWHITE.
+It was _Godfrey Ablewhite_.

 “Now,” said the Sergeant, “come with me, and look at the man on the bed.”

 I went with him, and looked at the man on the bed.

-GODFREY ABLEWHITE!
+_Godfrey Ablewhite_!

 ## Sixth Narrative

-Contributed by SERGEANT CUFF
+Contributed by _Sergeant Cuff_

 ### Chapter I